Wildlife Veterinary Projects & Experiences

 The challenges facing wildlife vets in South Africa

 The work of wildlife vets in South Africa, while vital in managing animal populations and preventing the spread of infectious diseases, is not funded by the government.
 Due to the high prices of drugs and other medical equipment, wildlife reserve owners can also be reluctant to fund veterinary work.
-In fact, access to sufficient quantities of the drugs used in the darting and immobilisation of animals is a constant challenge for veterinarians.
+Access to sufficient quantities of the drugs used in the darting and immobilisation of animals is a constant challenge for veterinarians.

-As a result, outside funding is vital to the wellbeing of Africa’s wildlife.
+As a result, outside funding is vital to the well-being of Africa’s wildlife.
 Veterinary volunteers are an important source of this financial support and, if you choose to travel with us, a large part of your placement fee will provide much-needed aid to Africa’s veterinary community.